 The tango dance is punctuated by sharp movements and sudden dramatic pauses.
 From sensual dips and enganche (passionate leg wraps) to amague (precise flicks of the feet), each movement tells a story of longing, passion and desire.
 Then, there’s el abrazo (the embrace).
 It is a central element of tango that not only creates a connection between the dancing partners, but also expresses the emotions of the song played in the background.

 Tango is an incredible artistic expression that transcends borders and even language barriers.
 So at “We Call It Tango” in Philly, you won’t need words to understand the plotline.
-Simply through the soulful music and intricate movements guests can witness moments of tender intimacy and fiery intensity.

 There are two back-to-back shows on each date, at 6:00 pm and 9:00 pm, so you can choose the time that best suits your schedule.
 Doors open 30 minutes prior to the start of the performance, giving you plenty of time to find your seats.